comet-ml/comet-examples/readme.md

 We all strive to be data driven and yet every day valuable experiments results are just lost and forgotten.
 Comet.ml provides a dead simple way of fixing that.
 Works with any workflow, any ML task, any machine and any piece of code.

+## Examples Repository

+This repository contains examples in many Machine Learning Python libraries, including fastai, torch, sklearn, chainer, caffe, keras, tensorflow, mxnet, Jupyter notebooks, and with just pre Python.

+If you don't see something you need, kust let us know!
+See contact methods below.

 ## Documentation
 [![PyPI version](https://badge.fury.io/py/comet-ml.svg)](https://badge.fury.io/py/comet-ml)